wp-plugins/informational-popup/readme.txt

 *A quick work-around to get your popups working in the search results:

 Go to your theme's search.php page.
 Find the main loop and look for the_excerpt().
 Comment out whatever code is associated with the_excerpt()---probablly just the rest of the statement.
 In other words, comment out everything between the_excerpt() and the terminating ';'.
-In its place you can use the_content(); This will give you the entire post complete with shortcodes.
-Otherwise, you could write a custom excerpt function.
-I will publish some examples with future versions.
+Replace it with the_content().
+This will get the full post complete with shortcodes.

 == Screenshots ==

-1. This is the options page where you can set the colors and the animation.
+1. A screenshot of a window that has animated into the viewport.

-2. Here's an example of how the window can look after it slides in from the left.
-You can also have it fade in.
+2. The options page.

 == Changelog ==